Ascent of Mont Ventoux: Modern reception

 the outer world of nature is mirrored by an equally vast inner world of images.
 Both worlds exist apart from the human being.
 The outer world may have motivated Petrarch to climb Mont Ventoux, but the inner world is what he discovered when he reached the top and read the passage from Augustine's Confessions.

 The findings support this argument, that aesthetic experiences of nature and landscape can also be found in medieval accounts, such as the ascent of the volcanic mountain Vulcano by the Dominican friar Burchard of Mount Sion.
 Therefore, what is new for Petrarch compared to medieval reports is the artistic representation of his mountain ascent as a subjective experience of autonomy.

+Petrarch's account of the ascension was translated into modern Provençal by poet and retired general Marcel Audema, as La mountado vers lou Ventour.